3podi/synth_fr/README.md

 ### Conclusion
 Patiente de 42 ans admise pour fracture ouverte du pouce gauche et contusion du doigt index gauche suite à une chute.
 Prise en charge chirurgicale avec ostéosynthèse et débridement. Évolution favorable.
 Sortie le 20/07/2024 avec suivi ambulatoire prévu.
 ```

----

-**Resources on Hugging Face:**
-All models and datasets for this project are available in this [HF collection](https://huggingface.co/collections/3podi/synth-fr-68e03a5bd90eab12babd4ecc), including:

-- **LoRA modules** for each DPO step, allowing fine-tuning at different stages of the pipeline.
-- **Step-specific datasets** with 50K samples per DPO step.
-- **MedGemma French dataset** with 300K samples, useful for distilling a model to generate reports from keywords.

-These resources make it easy to experiment with any stage of the training and inference pipeline.